Pololac/Pololac/README.md

 On the Back-end side, I worked extensively with PHP (both procedural and object-oriented), including experience with the Symfony framework.
 I created, among other things, a RESTful API in PHP.

-📫 How to reach me :
+📫 How to reach me : ➡️ LinkedIn profile

 <!---